utilmind/web-snapshot-api/README.md

  * `sudo npm install chrome`

 ## Content
+ * `_db` SQL queries to create mySQL database tables.
+(MySQL used to index the cached snapshots, keep the log, do client authentication with acces keys stored in db.)
  * `distr` workable REST API server itself.
  * `test` PHP script for testing an API.